SASF Coronavirus (Covid-19) Contingency Plan

 -Increased and improved hygiene: Cleaning techniques and use of viricidal sanitisers / use of tissues Catch IT!
 Bin IT!
 Kill IT! / use of hand sanitisers / increased hand washing

--Cancelling & limited ban of educational trips and visits that use public transport and visit public places
+-Changes & limits of educational trips and visits that use public transport and visit public places

 -Tracking of any children / families / staff that have symptoms related to covid-19, including those recently returning from overseas